May 11, 2023

 Here are the Top 10 Takeaways the panelists shared:

-• Never underestimate the value of a decent lunch to gain support of first responders and other local volunteers, to keep them engaged, tuned in and interactive with your facility!
+- Never underestimate the value of a planned in-person meeting to gain support of first responders and other local volunteers.
+Build relationships to keep them engaged, tuned in and connected with your facility!